-Beach morphodynamics refers to the mutual adjustment of hydrodynamic processes (principally shoaling-breaking swash 20 waves, tide, and wind), the sediment of the beach environment, and any other boundary conditions, in an attempt to maintain a dynamic equilibrium (Wright and Thom, 1977).
-The development of a morphodynamic approach to beach studies in the 1970s provided a major new paradigm that transformed the way beaches were studied and allowed a considerable progress on the understanding and study of beach systems (Short, 1999).
-This notion has resulted in the formulation of beach type classifications that recognise and categorize the different morphodynamic signatures within distinct beach morphologies or
+Beach morphodynamics refers to the mutual adjustment of hydrodynamic processes (principally shoaling-breaking swash waves, tide, and wind), the sediment of the beach environment, and any other boundary conditions, in an attempt to maintain a dynamic equilibrium (Wright and Thom, 1977).
+The development of a morphodynamic approach to beach studies in the 1970s provided a major new paradigm that transformed the way beaches were studied and allowed considerable progress in the understanding and study of beach systems (Short, 1999).
+This notion has resulted in the formulation of beach-type classifications that recognize and categorize the different morphodynamic signatures within distinct beach morphologies or states, and link these to parameterizations related to key environmental conditions, namely wave climate, tidal regime, and beach sediment characteristics.
+The most widely used of these models is the socalled Australian beach classification model, originally formulated by Chappell and Eliot (1979), Short (1978), and Wright et al. (1979), and subsequently modified by Wright and Short (1984).
+This approach enabled the full spectrum of wave-dominated micro-tidal beach systems and types to be